 Other ingredients you’ll see in cosmetics and eye care products that have anti-androgen activity are bakuchiol, tea tree oil, lavender, and now green tea.
 However, I believe this is only a relative contraindication.
 In other words, I still use and recommend tea tree oil for my patients but am careful to monitor meibomian glands and typically use higher concentration tea tree oil for short periods only.
 A wipe containing green tea doesn’t necessarily need to be avoided altogether, just monitored and in my opinion, judicious use avoiding the opening of the meibomian glands would be in good judgment.

 Dry Eye disease, meibomian gland dysfunction and blepharitis are inflammatory conditions of the ocular surface.
 The three of these disease states often coexist, and it's important to control lid inflammation including blepharitis and meibomian gland dysfunction in order to control the inflammation at the ocular surface and promote healthy tears.

 Lid hygiene wipes and scrubs have been used for years to control the microbiome, clear dead skin cells, and even hydrate the ocular surface.
-The benefits of daily lid hygiene are well documented, and the Tear Film & Ocular Surface Society Dry Eye Workshop II Executive Summary lists lid care as a step one for dry eye therapy.
+The benefits of daily lid hygiene are well documented and TFOS DEWS 2 lists lid care as a step one dry eye therapy.
 Therefore, it's important to find one that works for you and can be integrated into your daily routine.

 Choosing an eyelid wipe is a critical part of your dry eye routine.
 This particular wipe is nice because it has ingredients we like from a skincare perspective.
 Hyaluronic acid, green tea, and aloe create a combo that has the potential to help with puffiness and swelling/redness.

-If you do try hylawipe, please make sure to leave me a comment on my video and let me know how you like them.
+If you do try hylawipe, please make sure to leave me a comment and let me know how you like them.